 Required prior to admission selection 1 year High School Biology or 1 semester College Biology.
 All of the following courses must have been completed with a grade of "C" or better prior to entering the second year of the Associate Degree Nursing Program:

 Application and dates to apply to our nursing program can be found on the College of Nursing webpage.
 Admission criteria into our nursing program can be found on the College of Nursing webpage: College of Nursing

 Assistant Professor, Nursing

 Instructor, Medical Assisting and Nursing

 Professor of Nursing

 Kristina Gray, MSN, RN

-Interim Dean, College of Nursing & Health Professions
+Dean of Health Professions

 The College of Nursing building (building AA) has two classrooms, health assessment lab, skills lab, and faculty offices.
 The nursing program has classroom availability in building A and a skills lab and Simulation Center in building A. All three labs are used to demonstrate and practice essential nursing skills such as basic patient care skills, assessment skills, catheter insertion, administering medications, IV insertion, airway management, etc. The skills lab, A035, provides nursing skills learning experiences, featuring medical equipment and medium fidelity adult, child, and toddler manikins.
 The Simulation Center is equipped with a high fidelity SimMan©, and a high fidelity Noelle Birthing Simulator with Neonate Hal.
 Clinical experiences for the Associate Degree Nursing program will be gained with acute care, long-term care and rehabilitative facilities, clinics and physician offices in the Galesburg area such as: Galesburg Cottage Hospital, OSF St. Mary Medical Center, OSF Clinics, Knox County Health Department, and other surrounding facilities as needed.